jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

     time.sleep(0.5)
 ```

 You should see your LED blinking on/off – congrats, you just built your first electronic circuit!
 If the LED doens't work, first check that it's installed in the right orientation.
-Reversing an LED is usually not going to hurt anything.
+Reversing an LED is usually not going to hurt anything, but it won't work if it's plugged in backwards.

 The code works just like our first internal LED example with one change: instead of `board.LED` as the pin, we specify that we'd like to use `D4` instead.
+Nice!

 ***